Specialty Recycling and Disposal Directory

 Polystyrene cannot be recycled in your yellow lidded recycling bin.

 However, polystyrene cannot currently be recycled through FRRRC.
-For locations that accept polystyrene for recycling, visit the Metropolitan Waste and Resource Recovery website:
+For locations that accept polystyrene for recycling, visit the Metropolitan Waste and Resource Recovery Group website:

 Scrap metal can be taken to the Frankston Regional Recycling and Recovery Centre for free.

 Small numbers of smoke detectors can be safely disposed of in your household garbage bin, once the batteries have been removed.
 However when more than ten (10) smoke detectors are collected for bulk disposal, they must be treated as radioactive waste.
 For more information, visit:

 Soft plastics are plastics that you can scrunch up into a ball and that generally don’t hold their shape.
 For example, if you were to pour water into a plastic item, would it expand to hold the water (like a plastic bag) or would it hold the water within its own shape (like a margarine container)?
 If it holds its own shape, it's hard plastic, and can go in the recycling bin.
 If it doesn't hold its shape, it's soft plastic and cannot be recycled through the kerbside recycling system.

 Soft plastics include plastic bags, as well as bread, pasta and rice bags, bubble wrap, cereal box liners, chocolate and snack bar wrappers, fresh produce bags, newspaper wrap, plastic film from grocery items such as nappies and toilet paper, plastic sachets and polypropylene shopping bags (i.e. ‘green’ bags).